 The report also showcased information about the types of work and incidents in which the fatalities occurred:

-- Exposure to harmful substances or environments led to 798 worker fatalities in 2021, the highest figure since the series began in 2011.
-This major event category experienced the largest increase in fatalities in 2021, increasing 18.8% from 2020.
+• Exposure to harmful substances or environments led to 839 worker fatalities in 2022, the highest figure since the series began in 2011.
+This increase is due in a large part to unintentional overdoses, which created 60% of the fatalities in this category.

 What might be causing the increase?

-While experts continue to analyze what may have caused the increase in fatal work injuries in 2021, trends across industries could lend insights.
-In a survey of 1,100 safety professionals, EHS Today work safety publication asked what was the biggest workplace challenge they faced.
+While experts continue to analyze what may have caused the increase in fatal work injuries in 2022, trends across industries could lend insights.
+In a survey, work safety publication EHS Today asked 1,100 safety professionals about the biggest workplace challenges they faced.
 The top answer was clear: they need more support – more employees, more staff, and more resources.
-As shared in the article:
+As shared in the article

 “One of the lasting impacts of the pandemic is that it has driven many people out of the workplace entirely, forcing employers to scramble for ways to keep making and delivering products despite shrinking or remotely-located staff.
 As a result, safety leaders find themselves having to constantly train new workers (when they can find them), while reinforcing a consistent safety message throughout the workforce.”